nicklafferty/craftycody/content/crafts/diy-wool-genie.md

 image = ""
 slug = "diy-wool-jeanie"
 tags = ["diy"]
-title = "DIY: Wool Genie"
+title = "DIY: Wool Jeanie"

 +++
 The other day, someone on [r/crochet](https://www.reddit.com/r/crochet) posted a video of this [amazing, new yarn holder](https://www.woolwarehouse.co.uk/accessories/the-wool-jeanie).
 It's called the Wool Jeanie and it's amazing.
 It puts yarn bowls to shame.